Strapped for time? Here’s the best equipment for a quick full-body workout.

 If long-term striding is too easy on ellipticals, you can increase the difficulty of the exercise when you adjust the onboard resistance.
 Many ellipticals, such as the SF-E3803 and the SF-E3862, come with dynamic magnetic resistance that can increase the intensity of your exercise in seconds.

 Like the rower, you’ll be able to perform both long-lasting workouts and high-intensity interval training on this machine.
 You can pull inspiration from our Ozone Elliptical Workout.
-Or attempt to maintain a set speed while gradually bumping up the resistance during the course of your exercise.
+Or attempt to maintain a set speed while gradually bumping up the resistance during your exercise.

 Use a Kettlebell